mpdf/mpdf.github.io/what-else-can-i-do/hyphenation.md

 ## Hyphenation Dictionary

-<p>If automatic hyphenation does not recognise a particular word, you can add words to a dictionary file with your own hyphenation.
+If automatic hyphenation does not recognise a particular word, you can add words to a dictionary file with your own hyphenation.
 Edit the file "pathtoyourmpdf/patterns/dictionary.txt" and add a new line for each word, marking the possible hyphenations with a forward slash.
-You can mark more than one place for each word e.g. "dis/es/tab/lish/men/tar/i/an/ism"</p>
+You can mark more than one place for each word e.g. "dis/es/tab/lish/men/tar/i/an/ism"

 # See Also